uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 layout: page
 ---
 <p class="text-center">
-    <a href="https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists" class="btn btn-outline-pride-gold m-2" ><span class="fas fa-book"></span> Course Reserves Listings</a>
+    <a href="https://alliance-uidaho.alma.exlibrisgroup.com/leganto/public/01ALLIANCE_UID/searchlists" class="btn btn-outline-pride-gold m-2" ><span class="fas fa-book"></span> Course Reserves Listings (Leganto)</a>
     <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2" class="btn btn-outline-pride-gold my-2" target="_blank" rel="noopener"><span class="fas fa-link"></span> Reserve Request Form</a>
     <a href="mailto:libreserve@uidaho.edu" class="btn btn-outline-clearwater m-2"><span class="fas fa-envelope"></span> Email Reserves</a>
 </p>

-**Instructors** may place textbooks, videos, readings, and more on reserve for use by students in their course.
+**Instructors** may place textbooks and other resources on reserve for use by students in their course.
 **Students** may request books or other resources that are used for coursework be placed on reserve.

-All resources must comply with provisions in the U.S. Copyright Act and FERPA.
+All Course Reserves resources must comply with provisions in the U.S. Copyright Act and FERPA.
 If the nature, scope, or extent of copying is judged to exceed the fair use principles of the Copyright Act, the library will work with the professor to find alternative arrangements.

 To make a reserves request, stop by the library and fill out a reserves request form, fill out the [online request form](https://uidaho.co1.qualtrics.com/jfe/form/SV_d3UL6u0pxEGpZs2), or [email Reserves directly](mailto:libreserve@uidaho.edu)